Steamed first, then quickly sautéed in seasoned olive oil, this simple weeknight cauliflower recipe is delicious and very easy to make.

 Scroll down to the recipe card for the detailed instructions.
 The basic idea?
-You simply cook fresh cauliflower florets in fragrant, garlic-and-curry-infused coconut oil.
+You simply cook fresh cauliflower florets in fragrant, garlic-infused olive oil.

 Your first step is to trim the cauliflower, wash it, and cut it into bite-size pieces.
 Then, to speed up the cooking process, use the microwave for quickly steaming the cauliflower (microwave cauliflower is awesome, by the way).

-After steaming, you quickly sauté the cauliflower pieces in seasoned coconut oil (or ghee).
+After steaming, you quickly sauté the cauliflower pieces in seasoned olive oil (or ghee).
 This should take a mere five minutes over medium-high heat.

-This is a great weekday side dish because it’s ready fast.
-And the Indian-style seasonings are a truly nice variation.
+This is a great weekday side dish because it’s ready so fast.

 What to serve with sauteed cauliflower?